pakaok/3813ict/README.md

 As this is an individual tasks(assignment), I have used only **main** branch in repository named **3813ict** of github.
 Its updated when every functions or html components defined.
 However, there are several updates in one commit as Angular keep using cmd because of "ng serve", which means I cannot often do git commit.

+All commits were done when I have functions or meaningful implementation including installation of node modules. functions or implementation in progress were not committed.

 # Data Structures